RENEE MONTAGNE, Host:

 JOHN BURNETT: To answer the question if there's been less crime after the Japanese tsunami, my translator, Chie Kobayashi, and I come to the town of Kamaishi.
 Here the black tide killed at least 600 people, threw an ocean freighter onto the wharf, and blew open thousands of houses and shops, leaving lots of things to steal.

-Ms. CHIE KOBAYASHI (Through Translator): She heard about the thief in this area.
+CHIE KOBAYASHI: She heard about the thief in this area.
 She heard many, many houses and shops were broken into.

 BURNETT: But what about her house?
 Or her...